 Hiking the Inca Trail to Machu Picchu in Peru is a once-in-a-lifetime experience.
 By hiking the trail, you’ll get to see smaller ruin sites and follow the path Incans took for centuries, arriving at Machu Picchu right at sunrise.
 Because of the high altitude and difficult trail conditions, though, having the right gear is essential!
 I researched, packed and trekked the Classic 4-Day/3-Night Inca Trail Hike to bring you this tested Inca Trail packing list.
 Keep reading for information on what to wear to Machu Picchu, what gear to take including backpack and footwear advice, and exactly what to pack for your Inca Trail hike!

 While my trek to Machu Pichu was with Intrepid Travel, this Inca Trail packing list also works for treks with G Adventures, Llama Path, SAS Travel Alpaca Expeditions and all other Inca Trail Trek tour operators.

 FYI, this post contains affiliate links, which means I might earn a small commission if you purchase from them, at no additional cost to you.
-Thanks for supporting all the free content on my site and helping me pay for my cat sitter when I travel!
-Visit my Disclosure Policy for more info and photos of my cat.
+As an Amazon Associate I earn from qualifying purchases.
+Thanks for helping to help maintain all the free content on my site!
+Visit my Disclosure Policy for more info.